 • Studio Audio: 25 hours ( Audio Recording) and pay $150 per month

-Indie has fewer features and is used for smaller podcasts, Pro audio is for the larger podcast with multiple features, and finally studio Audio is for multiple podcasts.
+Indie has fewer features and is used for smaller podcasts, Pro audio is for larger podcasts with multiple features, and finally studio Audio is for multiple podcasts.

 3. Audacity